ahmedABDELFATTAH1/Search_Engine/README.md

 7-run server \
 8-downlaod android project repo \
 9-connect android app to the server \
+10-run the application and do what ever you want .

 # valid requests
 http://localhost:8080/search/document \